 All relevant information regarding the concern should be disclosed not later than 1year from the date on which the employee came to know of the concern.
 Up on receipt of thedisclosure the member of the Compliance Committee receiving the same shall furnish a copyto the Managing Director & Chairman who shall decide which member shall be responsiblefor the investigation.

 Obtain full details and clarifications of the complaint.

+Consider the involvement of the Company's Auditors or any other external investigationagency or person.
+Fully investigate into the allegation with the assistance whereappropriate of other individuals/bodies.
 Prepare a detailed written report and submit thesame to the Compliance Committee not later than 30 days from the date of disclosure of theconcern.

 Based on the findings in the written report and after conduct of such furtherinvestigation as it may deem fit the Compliance Committee shall take a decision in thematter not later than 30 days from the date of the written report.
 If the complaint isshown to be justified then they shall invoke disciplinary or other appropriate actionagainst the defaulting employee.
 A copy of all decisions of the Compliance Committee shallbe placed before the Audit Committee at the meeting held immediately after such finaldecision.

 The employee making the disclosure as well as all other persons involved in theinvestigation and the members of the Compliance Committee shall not make public theConcern disclosed except with the prior written permission of the Audit Committee exceptwhere the employee is called up on to disclose this by any judicial process.